Holiday gift ideas from the City of Winnipeg

 If you are looking for unique gifts this holiday season, we have a few options to help make your search a little easier.

-Gift cards
+Gift cards and passes

 Unique gifts

-For a gift that’s environmentally friendly and long-lasting, consider looking into our Park Bench Donation Program.
+For a gift that’s environmentally friendly and long-lasting, consider our Park Bench Donation Program.
 Made of high-density polyethylene consisting of 90 percent post-consumer waste, the bench resists fading and will be enjoyed for many years.

 A donation of $2,000 covers materials, installation, and comes with a tax- deductible receipt at the end of the year.
 You can also add a bronze plaque for an additional cost.